Grant Life Cycle

 Grant Implementation

-The effective implementation and monitoring of grants is at the core of the Global Fund’s work to end HIV, TB and malaria as epidemics and forms the longest part of the funding cycle.
+The effective implementation and monitoring of grants is at the core of the Global Fund’s work to end HIV, TB and malaria as epidemics and forms the longest part of the grant cycle.

 Revisions allow the PR to adjust investments according to changing country context and other needs, ensuring that Global Fund investments are still aligned to national strategic plans and the Global Fund Strategy.